Mike Belkin: 1971

 More active on the tour in 1971, Belkin competed in main draws in a total of 11 events, all Pepsi-Cola Grand Prix events but one, but not in any grand slam tournaments.
-In mid-February he played the New York Grand Prix, losing in the first round in singles, to Manuel Orantes 4–6, 0–6, and doubles, partnering Richard Russell.
-The following week he competed in the Salisbury Grand Prix (in Salisbury, Maryland), and again lost handily in the first round in singles, 2–6, 4–6 to Joaquin Loyo-Mayo.
+In mid-February he played the New York Grand Prix, losing in the first round in singles, to Manuel Orantes and doubles, partnering Richard Russell.
+The following week he competed in the Salisbury Grand Prix (in Salisbury, Maryland), and again lost handily in the first round in singles to Joaquín Loyo-Mayo.
 In doubles, he and partner Tom Edlefsen reached the second round.

 The following week, Belkin played the Macon Outdoor and did even better.
-Having a first round bye, he beat Jan Kodeš 6–1, 7–5, before falling to Tom Gorman 2–6, 5–7.
-In doubles, he and partner Nikola Špear won two matches to reach the quarter-finals, where they lost to Kodes and Željko Franulović.
-The following week at the Hampton Grand Prix, Belkin lost in the first round in both singles and doubles, falling in singles to Ion Ţiriac and in doubles partnering Edlefsen for a second time.
+Having a first round bye, he beat Jan Kodeš before falling to Tom Gorman.
+In doubles, he and partner Nikola Špear won two matches to reach the quarter-finals, where they lost to Kodeš and Željko Franulović.
+The following week at the Hampton Grand Prix, Belkin lost in the first round in both singles and doubles, falling in singles to Ion Țiriac and in doubles partnering Edlefsen for a second time.

+In April, Belkin won the ILTF St. Petersburg Masters Invitational on clay for a second time, defeating Harald Elschenbroich in the final.

-In April Belkin reached the semi-finals of the Houston Outdoor, losing in five sets in that round to Clark Graebner.
+Belkin reached the semi-finals of the Houston Outdoor, losing in five sets in that round to Clark Graebner.
 His next action was in July, at the Washington Star International, a WCT event.
-He scored easy wins over Roscoe Tanner and Patricio Cornejo before losing to Andrés Gimeno 6–4, 2–6, 3–6.
+He scored easy wins over Roscoe Tanner and Patricio Cornejo before losing to Andrés Gimeno.
 In doubles, Belkin and Richard Russell reached the second round.
 The following week in singles, Belkin reached the semi-finals of the Tanglewood Grand Prix, losing to Franulovic.
-In the quarters he crushed rookie tour player Jimmy Connors 6–1, 6–2.
+In the quarters he defeated rookie tour player Jimmy Connors.

 One week later Belkin reached the third round of the Cincinnati Outdoor, beating Rudy Hernando and Brian Gottfried before succumbing to Jaime Fillol.
 In doubles, he again partnered Russell and the tandem reached the second round.
-The following week Belkin competed at the Canadian Open, losing in the first round in singles to Ray Ruffels, and in doubles partnering once again John Sharpe.
-The week after he lost to Ruffels again in Canada, and nearly by the identical score, at the Toronto WCT event.
+The following week Belkin competed at the Canadian Open, losing in the first round in singles to Ray Ruffels, and in doubles partnering once again John Sharpe. he week after he lost to Ruffels again in Canada, and nearly by the identical score, at the Toronto WCT event.
 Belkin played one final time in 1971, singles at the Sacramento Outdoor, losing again in the first round, this time to Raymond Moore by default.